ansuz/cjdnsjs/scripts/grex/README.md

 To get an idea about how subtle metrics can affect thresholds and equilibria in simulated spaces, read [this](http://ncase.me/polygons/).

+## Understanding the terminology

+See [theory.md](theory.md) for a clarification of terms used throughout.

 ## arrayFile.json

 Contains a single key, 'nodes', an Array of 100 nodes.